MailTape/MailTape-v1/_posts/2022-04-03-Ursulas-Cartridges.md

   aesthetics, Ursula's Cartridges pieces samplework into releases both novel and nostalgic.
 ---
 <p id="introduction">This morning, we welcome Finland-based [Ursula's Cartridges](https://ursulascartridges.bandcamp.com/) to MailTape for an electro vaporwave selection.
 Combining 80's and 90's rave and electronic aesthetics, Ursula's Cartridges pieces samplework into releases both novel and nostalgic.
-In his production process, Ursula's Cartridges strives to avoid the consumerism so much of music has fallen victim to, cultivating pieces he finds to be genuine expressions, approaching works of "art" rather than "product."
+In his production process, Ursula's Cartridges strives to avoid the consumerism to which so much of music has fallen victim, cultivating pieces he finds to be genuine expressions, approaching works of "art" rather than "product."
   <br><br>
 Ursula's Cartridges joins us after releasing Braindance, an album created to honor his brother's memory.
 The producer credits his brother with introducing him to electronic music in the early 90's through dance music from vinyl, MTV, and compact cassettes.
 This exposure inspired Ursula's Cartridges to make music in his early teenage years.
     <br><br>